 Treatment for ulcerative colitis

-Treatment for ulcerative colitis success rate is low.
+Treatment for ulcerative colitis is known for its low success rate.
 In some cases, treatment for ulcerative colitis requires using steroids and other medication; in others – surgery is the only option for treating ulcerative colitis.
 Ulcerative colitis is very similar to Crohn’s disease.
 Crohn’s disease can affect any part of the digestive system, from the mouth to the anus.
 The causes of ulcerative colitis include genetic factors, diet and food habits, and environment.
 Some also classify it as an autoimmune disease – the body’s immune system turns against the body itself.

 Treatment of ulcerative colitis is dependent on the severity of the condition.
 Most individuals are treated with medicines; in severe cases, the individual needs surgery to remove a diseased colon.
 The cure for ulcerative colitis is surgery.

-Many treatments for ulcerative colitis depend on the extent and severity.
+Many treatments for ulcerative colitis depend on the extent and severity of the disease.
 While simple drugs can treat irritable bowel syndrome swiftly, ulcerative colitis and Crohn’s disease require serious medical attention.

-Chemotherapy is used more commonly than any other form of treatment for ulcerative colitis and is used in more than 70% of cases.
+Drugs for ulcerative colitis are used more commonly than any other form of treatment for ulcerative colitis and are used in more than 70% of cases.
 It involves an initial drug course to initiate the cure, followed by maintenance drugs.
 A class of drugs known as Aminosalicylates is used.
-Aminosalicylates include Mesalazine, Sulfasalazine, Balsalazide, Olsalazine, and Dipentum – although sulfasalazine has been known to cause side effects like nausea; vomiting; reduced sperm count; damage to blood cells, liver, kidneys, and pancreas, nerves, and hearing.
+Aminosalicylates include Mesalazine, Sulfasalazine, Balsalazide, Olsalazine, and Dipentum – although sulfasalazine has been known to cause side effects like nausea, vomiting, reduced sperm count, damage to blood cells, liver, kidneys, and pancreas, nerves, and hearing.